emagiz/emdocs/referenceguide/xpath-transformer.md

+# XPath transformer
-Transforms XML messages to simple messages based on the result of an XPath expression
+#### Transforms XML messages to simple messages based on the result of an XPath expression
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/xml.html#xpath-transformer" target="_blank">Documentation</a>

 The resulting payload message contains the result of the XPath expression evaluation.